-These are 3 of the most important attributes employers look for when hiring this role:
+These are three of the most important attributes employers look for when hiring for this role:

 This job is all about pushing boundaries.
 Criminals are constantly coming up with new ways to bypass system security, and you have to stay ahead of them.